giampaolo/pyftpdlib/docs/tutorial.rst

 =================================

 By using the default `DummyAuthorizer`_ you typically store passwords in clear-text.
-An end-user ftpd using the default dummy authorizer would typically require a configuration file for authenticating users and their passwords but storing clear-text passwords is of course undesirable.
-The most common way to do things in such case would be first creating new users and then storing their usernames + passwords as hash digests into a file or wherever you find it convenient.
+A FTP server using the default dummy authorizer would typically require a configuration file for authenticating users and their passwords, but storing clear-text passwords is undesirable.
+You may want to store passwords as hash digests into a file or wherever you find it convenient.
 The example below shows how to store passwords as one-way hashes by using md5 algorithm.
 See `demo/md5_ftpd.py`_.

 .. code-block:: python